puolival/multipy/README.md

 The program codes also probably work with recent earlier versions of these packages but this has not been tested.

-## Implemented methods for controlling the FWER
+## Methods for controlling the FWER

 - Bonferroni correction
 - Šidák correction [1]